 - 4. In February 2019, Well #2 was taken off line because tests of the well showed high turbidity from silting.
 WSP examined Well #2 and determined that the excessive silting was entering the well from a fracture about 240 feet down.
 Well #2 has remained off line while the City developed a mitigation plan to restore the well. - 5.
 WSP performed a Water Supply Adequacy review with Well #2 out of service, incorporating and assessing the water needs of existing developments, and projects in the process of being built, recently approved and pending before the Planning Board.
 WSP's review concluded that there is an adequate supply of water and an approximate surplus of 170,000 gpd (gallons per day). - 6.
 The City has developed a course of action to correct the silting and bring Well #2 back on line.
-It is estimated that this work will take approximately three (3) months.
-The City is concerned that approving new development proposals while repairs are being made to Well #2 would be imprudent and it would not be fair to applicants to entertain new applications during this time of uncertainty because the success of the repairs to Well #2 will be unknown until the work is completed in three (3) months. - 7.
+The City is concerned that approving new development proposals while repairs are being made to Well #2 would be imprudent and it would not be fair to applicants to entertain new applications during this time of uncertainty because the success of the repairs to Well #2 will be unknown until the work is completed and evaluated. - 7.
 It is the intent and purpose of this Local Law to establish another temporary moratorium on residential and commercial development in order to protect the City and its residents, businesses and visitors from the potential impacts of new development on the City's water supply given the condition of Well #2.
 Imposition of this moratorium will allow the City sufficient time to repair Well #2 and regulate residential and commercial development within the City of Beacon to further protect the City's water supply.
-In addition, the intent and purpose of this Local Law is to allow the City a measured amount of time to review and revise targeted zoning laws, specifically focusing on amending the City's use and dimensional tables, establishing new regulations for the Linkage District, and evaluating properties eligible for the Historic District and Landmark Overlay Zone.